-- Creator In-Joke: Latin students everywhere stand a chance of recognising Caecilius, Quintis, and Metella.
-They feature in the Cambridge Latin Course, a widely used Latin textbook series.
+- Creator In-Joke: Latin students everywhere stand a chance of recognising Caecilius, Quintus and Metella.
+They feature in the Cambridge Latin Course, a widely-used Latin textbook series.

 The Doctor: Oh, that'll be the day.

-- Fainting Seer: The daughter, who faints after telling the Doctor that he is a "Lord of Time".
+- Fainting Seer: Evelina, after telling the Doctor that he is a "Lord of Time".